-that a workable foundation for mathematics, even for a calculus course, cannot be formulated in terms of $x \in V$ (membership), as in ZF, say, but can be formulated in terms of the notion of mappings $f: A \rightarrow B$ (and their composition).
-L. says, in the Braga interview [2] 2007:
+(membership), as in ZF, say, but can be formulated in terms of the notion of mappings $f: A \rightarrow B$ (and their composition).
+L. says, in the Braga Interview [1] 2007:

-Philosophically, it may be said that these developments supported the thesis that even in set theory and elementary mathematics it was also true as has long been felt in advanced algebra and topology, namely that the substance of mathematics resides not in substance, as it is made to seem when ε is the irreducible predicate, but in form, as is clear when the guiding notion is isomorphism-invariant structure, as defined, for example, by universal mapping properties.
+Philosophically, it may be said that these developments supported the thesis that even in set theory and elementary mathematics it was also true as has long been felt in advanced algebra and topology, namely that the substance of mathematics resides not in Substance, as it is made to seem when ε is the irreducible predicate, but in Form, as is clear when the guiding notion is isomorphism-invariant structure, as defined, for example, by universal mapping properties.
 As in algebra and topology, here again the concrete technical machinery for the precise expression and efficient handling of these ideas is provided by the Eilenberg-Mac Lane theory of categories, functors and natural transformations.

-After the year at Reed College, L. went to Zürich, where he was visiting in 1964-66 at Beno Eckmann's Forschungsinstitut für Mathematik.
-Eckmann had succeeded in attracting several category theorists to participate.
-Notably, the concept of monad ("triple"), and its relationships to algebraic theories and homology were elaborated (as documented in [3]).
+After the year at Reed College, L. went to Zürich, where he was visiting 1964-66 at Beno Eckmann's Forschungsinstitut für Mathematik.
+Eckmann had succeeded in attracting several category theorists to to participate.
+Notably, the concept of monad ("triple"), and its relationship to algebraic theories and homology was elaborated (as documented in [2]).

 From Zürich, it was possible to attend seminars at the nearby Oberwolfach in South Germany.
-Here, L. met Peter Gabriel and learned from him aspects of Grothendieck's approach to geometry, as expounded in SGA4 [1].
+Here, L. met Peter Gabriel and learned from him aspects of Grothendieck's approach to geometry, as expounded in SGA4 [3].

-Grothendieck
+3 Grothendieck

 Grothendieck's work had a fundamental influence on L.'s later work.
 They first met each other at the ICM in Nice (1970), where they both were invited lecturers.
-L. had here publicly disagreed with Note 4: Can Grothendieck in a separate lecture on his "Survival" movement.
+L. had here publicly disagreed with Grothendieck in a separate lecture on his "Survival" movement.